carpentries/scaffolds/instructions/r.md

 To follow along with the R lesson, we will be using RStudio Cloud.
 Please follow these instructions carefully.

-1. Click on the link, which will open a login prompt.
-You should log in using one of the three provided methods.
+1. Click on the link given to you by your instructor; this will open a login prompt.
+You should log in using one of the three provided methods (Google, GitHub, or create a username and password).
    ![RStudio Cloud login screen](img/rstudio-login.png)
    > Note: if the service gives you an error message that says “You do not have
    > access”, reenter the URL to try again (do not try to refresh).